 Location: Arlington, TX

-Texas sports fans will love the sixth annual Arlington Turkey Trot, which gives runners a chance to race past Rangers Ballpark and Cowboys Stadium on the out-and-back 5K loop.
-There were more than 1,100 timed runners at last year’s trot and even more toeing the line for the “Puffin’ and Stuffin’” 1-mile fun run.
-Race proceeds support the Shoe Bank, a local charity that provides shoes for 25,000 people in need each year.
+Texas sports fans will love the seventh annual Arlington Turkey Trot, which gives runners a chance to race past Rangers Ballpark and Cowboys Stadium on the out-and-back 5K loop.
+There were more than 1,000 timed runners participate in the trot and even more toe the line for the “Puffin’ and Stuffin’” 1-mile fun run.
+Winners get a free pair of sneakers and race proceeds support The Shoe Bank, a local charity that provides shoes for 25,000 people in need each year.

 Location: Dallas, TX

 Also benefitting the YMCA, the Dallas Turkey Trot really proves that everything’s bigger in Texas.
-The 48th annual race expects nearly 40,000 runners for its 8K run and 5K run/walk this year, making it one of the largest multi-event races in the country.
+The 49th annual race expects nearly 40,000 runners for its 8-mile run and 5K run/walk, making it one of the largest multi-event races in the country.
+(And if you can’t make it to Dallas, you can also join in virtually.)
 This trot attracts elite runners and regular ol’ birds alike.
 In fact, in 2011, it set a world record for the largest gathering of people dressed as turkeys.

 Location: Boise, IA

-With races in five locations, the Life Time Turkey Day 5K is all about family and friends kicking off the holiday together in a healthy, happy way.
-(Besides, we love a good race here.)
+With races in five locations across the country, the Life Time Turkey Day 5K is all about family and friends kicking off the holiday together in a healthy, happy way.
+(Besides Boise, the race also happens in Chicago, Miami, Minneapolis and Phoenix.)
 The Boise course, which is fast and flat, is ideal for runners and walkers alike.
-Bring canned foods to the starting line — they’ll be donated to the pantries of Boise Rescue Mission and City Light Home for Women and Children — and you’ll be entered into a special prize lottery, just for doing good.
+Bring canned foods to the start area — they’ll be donated to the pantries of Boise Rescue Mission and City Light Home for Women and Children — and you’ll be entered into a special prize lottery, just for doing good.

 Location: Omaha, NE